Roman-Bukhovko/506Final/README.md

 3. Catchbasin

-## Interactive Dashboard
+## 🖥️ Interactive Dashboard
-We developed a live dashboard to explore animal-related cases using Dash + Plotly:
+We developed a live, interactive dashboard to explore animal-related 311 service request data using Dash and Plotly.
+The dashboard provides an intuitive way to analyze trends and patterns in complaints from 2021 to 2025 that were automatically classified into refined categories using NLP and clustering.

-## Features:
+## 🔍 Key Features:
-•	Filter by animal case type
+Filter by Animal Case Type
-•	View time series plots of complaint volumes
-•	Explore case locations on an interactive map
+Easily select specific categories like “Stray Dog/Cat” or “Wildlife Sighting” to narrow your analysis.

+Time Series Visualization
+View dynamic line charts showing how complaint volumes change over time for each selected category.

+Interactive Map View
+Explore the geographic distribution of complaints on a zoomable map of Boston, color-coded by animal category.

 ### To run the dashboard: <br/>